rht-labs/tech-exercise/docs/1-the-manual-menace/9-git-with-gitlab.md

 3. If you are working as a team, and you haven't already done at group creation, you can add your colleagues to this group now.

    This will give them permissions to work on the projects created in this group.
-Select `Members` from the left panel and invite your colleagues via `Invite member` option.
+Select `Group information` > `Members` from the left panel and invite your colleagues via `Invite member` option.
 Make sure to choose `Maintainer` or `Owner` role permission.
 You can ignore this step if you are not working as a team.

-   To do this, select `Group information` from the left panel and click `Members`
+   Select `Group information` from the left panel and click `Members`

    ![add-member](images/add-member.png)